 43. FTY (First Time Yield)

 First time yield is a quantitative KPI that points to areas in your production process that may be wasteful.
-Simply put, FTY will tell you how many product units are making their way down your production line to the fulfillment stage without errors or defects that needed to be fixed.
+Simply put, FTY will tell you how many product units are making their way down your production line to the eCommerce fulfillment stage without errors or defects that needed to be fixed.
 To calculate your business FTY, you would take your total number of finished manufactured units and divide them by the number of units you started with.

 44. Number of Non-Compliance Events